vblancoOR/RedistributionCOVID19/README.md

 # RedistributionCOVID19
-Data collected for "Reallocating and Sharing Health equipments in Sanitary Emergency Situations: The COVID-19 Case in Spain"
+Data collected for the project "Reallocating and Sharing Health equipments in Sanitary Emergency Situations: The COVID-19 Case in Spain"